The Logic of Counting Query Answers: Material

-\begin{remark} The quantifier aware width can be arbitrarily higher than their treewidth.
-To see this consider the formula $\phi = \exists z \bigwedge_{i\in [n]} E(x_i, z)$.
-The primal graph of $\phi$ is a star, so it has treewidth $1$.
-We claim that the quantifier aware width of $\phi$ is $n+1$.
-To see this, observe first that the free variables $x_1, \ldots, x_n$ must appear above $\topp(z)$ in a bag of any quantifier aware tree decomposition.
-But since $x_i z$ is an edge in the primal graph for every $i$, the variable $x_i$ must also appear in a common bag with $z$ and consequently also in $\topp(z)$.
-Thus $\topp(z)$ must contain $n+1$ variables. \end{remark}

-We first show that $\qaw(\phi)$ is, in a sense, characterized by $\tw(\phi)$ and $\tw(\contract(\phi))$, for every pp-formula $\phi$.
-Consequently, quantifier aware treewidth will allow us to characterize tractable classes of pp-formulas for counting.

-\begin{lemma} For every pp-formula $\phi$ we have \end{lemma} \begin{proof} The main idea of the proof is that forcing the free variables of a free component to appear above the quantified variables has a very similar effect as connecting them to a clique in the construction of the $\contract(\phi)$.
-So from a quantifier aware decomposition we get a decomposition of $\contract(\phi)$ by restricting to the tree decomposition to the free variables.
+\begin{proof}[of Lemma~\ref{lem:qawcompare}] The main idea of the proof is that forcing the free variables of an $\exists$-component to appear above the quantified variables has a very similar effect as connecting them to a clique in the construction of the $\contract(\phi)$.
+So from a quantifier-aware decomposition we get a decomposition of $\contract(\phi)$ by restricting to the tree decomposition to the free variables.
 For the other direction, we can add the quantified variables to a tree decomposition of $\contract(\phi)$ in a straightforward way.
 We now give the details.